 Upon appointment of new Independent Director, the Company undertakes an orientation exercise to familiarize the Director about the Company's Business operations, products, corporate objectives, financial performance, management structure, compliance etc., apart from explaning him/her about his/her role, responsibility, rights and duties.
 In order to familiarize the Independent Directors with the business of the Company.
-The details of such programmes imparted to Independent Directors are available on the Company's website: www.salasartechno.com in the tab of investors.
+The Familiarization Programme Module of Independent Directors are available on the Company's website: www.salasartechno.com in the tab of investors.